 High Roller at The LINQ Promenade

 For a superlative wedding, head to High Roller at The LINQ Promenade, which is the world’s tallest observation wheel at 550 feet.
-Perfect for intimate weddings, there are private pod packages for up to 24 guests and a 30-minute ceremony starts at $395.
+Perfect for intimate weddings, there are private pod packages for up to 18 people (couple and 16 guests) and a 30-minute ceremony starts at $1389.
 Fun add-ons include a limousine service and a Frank Sinatra playlist.

 Eiffel Tower Viewing Deck at Paris Las Vegas

-Travel to France and view the entire Vegas strip from 460 feet above with a wedding at Caesars' famous Eiffel Tower Viewing Deck.
-Fall head over heels for their sky-high wedding packages which start at $350.
+Travel to France and view the entire Vegas strip from 46 stories above with a wedding at Caesars' famous Eiffel Tower Viewing Deck.
+Fall head over heels for their sky-high wedding packages which start at $750.
 On solid ground, couples can also choose to wed at one of Caesars Paris Las Vegas’ two Parisian-inspired indoor chapels.
 The Best of Las Vegas voted the resort “Best Wedding Chapel” not once, but twice.

 The Cosmopolitan of Las Vegas has a collection of gorgeous, unconventional wedding venues including The Barbershop, a swanky hideaway behind a janitor’s door, the swimming pools for outdoor vows, and in-suite elopements.
 The jewel in the Cosmopolitan’s crown (quite literally) is The Chandelier, a multi-story lounge adorned with thousands of crystals.
 There is also a dedicated Wedding Suite on the 36th floor overlooking the Bellagio fountains and the Las Vegas Strip skyline, a stunning backdrop for your nuptials.